maritime-web/BalticWeb/README.md

 * Maven 3.3.1+
 * Wildfly 8.2 (Maven setup to deploy to Wildfly)
 * MySQL (Maven configures JBoss datasource to use MySQL)
-* Node.js (Follow the installation instructions at http://nodejs.org)
+* Node.js for building and local development (Follow the installation instructions at http://nodejs.org)
-* Grunt.js (Follow the installation instructions at http://gruntjs.com)
+* Grunt.js for building and local development (Follow the installation instructions at http://gruntjs.com)
 * CouchDB
-* a file called balticweb.properties with endpoints urls and configuration.
+* a file called balticweb.properties with endpoints urls and other sensitive information and configuration.

 ## Initial setup